 Her play BRIGHT NIGHTS was the 2014 Script6 winner at The Space.
 Her short play SLEIGHT OF HAND for BAREtruth Theatre’s Little Stitches was performed at Theatre503, Arcola theatre and Gate theatre in 2014.

-She has also written two short films, Taketh and Struck, the latter of which will premiere at the Sydney Film Festival.
+She has also written two short films, Taketh and Struck, the latter of which will premiere at the Sydney Film Festival and can be seen here:

 Isley is a graduate of the Royal Court Young Writers Programme (2012) and Royal Court Invitation Studio Group (2013) and was a Creative Associate of the Soho Theatre Young Company from 2011-2012.
 Her work has been supported by writing programmes at the National Theatre Studio and Cottesloe Theatre, Lyric Hammersmith, the Tricycle, Theatre Royal Stratford East, Ovalhouse and the Orange Tree Theatre.